menny/docker_android/README.md

 * SDK API 26
 * Support, Google and Play-Services repositories

+**NOTE:** This image does not contain NDK.
+You can use [this](https://github.com/menny/docker_android/tree/master/ndk) for an image with the latest NDK.
+Also, check out a _Proof-of-Concept_ [Docker image](https://github.com/menny/docker_android/tree/master/android_studio) that has Android Studio running inside Docker!

 ## Accepting licenses
 Getting an error when building Android with this Docker image?
 Something like this:
 ```